 About the Author

-David Zimmerman is an environmental physical scientist with the U.S. Army in Landstuhl, Germany, and a Leadership in Energy and Environmental Design (LEED®) Green AssociateTM.
+David Zimmerman was previously employed as an environmental physical scientist with the U.S. Army in Landstuhl, Germany, and a Leadership in Energy and Environmental Design (LEED®) Green AssociateTM.
 He holds an associate degree in general studies, a bachelor’s degree in psychology, and a master’s degree in environmental policy and management, all from American Military University.
 In addition, David has earned certificates in environmental science, water quality standards, leadership development and environmental coordinator supervision.
 He serves as the Vice President of the University’s chapter of the National Association of Environmental Professionals.